 The impact of climate change on human health is no longer a contested issue, with major national and international organizations like the World Health Organization (WHO), Health Canada, the Centre for Disease Control and Prevention (CDC) and others recognizing both its existing impacts and its ongoing risks.
 The WHO, for example, asserts that “climate change is negatively affecting the health of populations around the world” and acknowledges the increasingly damaging impact of an ever-warmer climate on numerous social and environmental health determinants, including clean air, water, food and shelter (WHO, Climate change and human health, 2013).

 The negative effects of climate change on human health can be traced back almost forty years.
 For example, a 2009 WHO report entitled “Global health risks: Mortality and Burden of Disease Attributable to Selected Major Risks” found that the modest increase in global temperature between 1970-2004 was the cause of over 140,000 deaths per year.
 A more recent study commissioned by 20 governments around the world estimates that this number has grown to approximately 400,000 climate-related deaths per year, with 100,000 million people at risk of death by the end of the century (Climate Vulnerability Monitor, 2012).
-The most significant impacts to human health driven by changes in climate are linked to temperature stress, extreme weather, vector, rodent and water-borne diseases, ultraviolet radiation, and air pollution (Human Health in a Changing Climate, 2008).
+The most significant impacts to human health driven by changes in climate are linked to temperature stress, extreme weather, rodent and water-borne diseases, ultraviolet radiation, and air pollution (Human Health in a Changing Climate, 2008).

 It is generally accepted that the greatest impacts of ongoing climate change will be felt by people in low-income countries, as regions with weak health or governmental infrastructure will not have the capacity to respond to consequences of climate change appropriately.
 Particularly hard hit will be children, the elderly, people with illnesses or infirmities, and people with pre-existing medical conditions.
 As the WHO report details, a number of the fatal diseases already affecting these populations, such as diarrhea and other digestive ailments, malnutrition, and malaria, are “highly climate-sensitive and are expected to worsen as the climate changes”.
 Indeed, a growing body of literature is drawing attention to the incommensurate impacts of climate change on vulnerable and marginalized populations (Global Forum for Health Research 2010; Costello et al. 2009; Commission on Social Determinants of Health 2008).

-In Canada, the relationship of health disparities to climate change impacts and adaptation is a newly emerging area of study, and is touched up briefly in Section X. Recent reports predict that hotter city temperatures will lead to between five and 10 additional deaths per 100,000 people per year by 2050 as well as contribute to increasing pressure on Toronto hospitals due to sickness and other heat-related conditions that could swell associated costs to between $3 million to $8 million annually by the 2050s (National Roundtable on the Environment and the Economy, 2011).
+In Canada, the relationship of health disparities to climate change impacts and adaptation is a newly emerging area of study, and is discussed briefly in Section X. Recent reports predict that hotter city temperatures will lead to between five and 10 additional deaths per 100,000 people per year by 2050 as well as contribute to increasing pressure on Toronto hospitals due to sickness and other heat-related conditions that could swell associated costs to between $3 million to $8 million annually by the 2050s (National Roundtable on the Environment and the Economy, 2011).

-5. Ecosystem collapse
+5. Ecosystem collapse: salmon case study

-A myriad of examples can be used here to illustrate the threat that drastic changes in climate pose to delicate ecosystems.
-To demonstrate this point, we elaborate on the dangers climate change poses to salmon for a number of reasons: i.) this subject serves as an extension of the discussion relating to threats to Canadian coastal environments described above; iv.) salmon fisheries are significant contributors to the global economy and to the subsistence of large segments of the world’s populations iii.) salmon play an extremely important role in the functioning of their marine ecosystems.
+Myriad examples illustrate the threat that drastic changes in climate pose to delicate ecosystems.
+The dangers climate change poses to salmon are illustrative for a number of reasons: i.) fish serve as an extension of the discussion relating to threats to Canadian coastal environments described above; ii.) salmon fisheries in particular are significant contributors to the global economy and to the subsistence of large segments of the world’s populations; iii.) salmon play a critical role in the functioning of their marine ecosystems.